microsoft/RD-Agent/docs/scens/kaggle_agent.rst

     The `competition name` parameter must match the name used with the API on the Kaggle platform.

 (NOTE: The code for crawling Kaggle competition information may not be applicable to your environment.

-If you cannot execute it normally, you can download the kaggle_data.zip in the release and unzip it to the directory configured by the KG_LOCAL_DATA_PATH environment variable.
-At the same time, you need to configure the kaggle.json required for authentication according to the `official instructions <https://www.kaggle.com/docs/api>`_ of Kaggle and agree to the rules of the competition before you can automatically download the competition data.)
+If you cannot execute it normally, you can refer to the following **Example Guide: Running a Specific Experiment**.)

 📋 Competition List Available
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~